— ◆ —

 The Three Closing Questions

 Ask these in this exact order, every time.
 Their answers often contain the most important information of the entire call.
-Do not rush any of them.

 Question 1 — ask first